 Try this innovative fusion dessert called Thandai Chocolate Bark this holiday season.
-Pack them as gift, or keep it all to yourself – it’s that delicious!
-Plus its a no-cook dessert perfect for all craving for Thandai this Holi!
+Pack them as a gift, or keep it all to yourself – it’s that delicious!
+Plus it's a no-cook dessert perfect for all those who are craving for Thandai this Holi!

 This visually appealing Rose flavored Coconut ladoo makes a great festive treat, and also makes a wonderful gift during the holidays.
 Bonus - Can be made in just 10 minutes!
-Little secret - Kids love this.
+A little secret - Kids love this.

 Shrikhand is an extremely popular no-cook Indian dessert that’s served on happy occasions.
-Gulkand flavored Shrikhand takes it many notches above in terms of taste.
+Gulkand flavored Shrikhand Tarts take it many notches above in terms of taste.
 It is made with Greek yogurt and rose jam.
 Yum!

-Whip up this delicious instant mousse with apples, pistachios and cream cheese!
-It’s an irresistible holiday dessert made using just few ingredients.
+Whip up this delicious instant mousse with apples, pistachios, and cream cheese!
+It’s an irresistible holiday dessert made using just a few ingredients.
 Make first, drool later!

 Spiced Thandai Milkshake is a chilled Indian beverage made with homemade Thandai masala comprising of various spices & dry fruits.
 Clearly a crowd favorite and mine as well!

-Similarly, please tag me on Instagram @cookilicious or using #cookiliciousveg when you recreate a recipe from here.
+Similarly, please tag me on Instagram @cookilicious or use #cookiliciousveg when you recreate a recipe from here.
 I’m always happy to see you share my recipes with the world.
 Yay!!!

 Disclosure: This post contains affiliate links.
 For more information on my Affiliate and Advertising Policy, please click here.